Moneyfarm Review 2024 – are they the right investment for you?

 Artificial intelligence Clean water Gender equality Circular economy

-Moneyfarm Share Investing allows you to buy and sell UK shares, ETFs and UK Mutual Funds for £3.95 per trade.
+Moneyfarm Share Investing allows you to buy and sell UK shares, ETFs and UK Mutual Funds for £3.95 per trade, with Bonds costing £5.95 per trade.
 Currently, this service is only available via an ISA share trading account or General Investment Account.
-There is a yearly custody fee of 0.35% (capped at £45).
+It charges a currency conversion fee of 0.70% and there is a yearly custody fee of 0.35% (capped at £45).

 Moneyfarm Liquidiy+